-"Eyesaurus – Frida"
+"Eyesaurus – Frida" (1998)

 Noa Dar, one of the greatest choreographic talents on the Israeli dance scene, lets the forms of Frieda’s figurations step out of the canvass.
 Noa Dar dose not stage Frieda Kahlo biography: in her piece, the life of Frieda plays a role only as far as it becomes a part of her imagistic oeuvre.
 A surreal spectacle begins that builds exclusively on body language, occasionally blends in autobiographical texts from Kahlo.
 The piece alternating between gentle movements and sharply chiseled forms, a quality from which the spectator cannot escape.
 In the end, partaking of Kahlo’s fate, they themselves become a part of her work.”

-Hartmut Regitz, Ballet Int. – Tanz Aktuell", Berlin
+– Hartmut Regitz, "Ballet Int. – Tanz Aktuell", Berlin

 “…This is much more then an homage’ for a unique artist.
 It seems to me that Noa Dar succeed not only in bringing some aspects from Kahlo’s life, but moreover, she penetrates into the heart of her art, and manages to transpose some of her familiar plastic images into impressive images of dancing.
-This combines with an impressive dance-theater, centered around dancers with a strong stage presence… In addition to the wonderfully designed carnival atmosphere, there is a fascinating expression for suffering and love, for beauty and a rich internal world”
+This combines with an impressive dance-theater, centered around dancers with a strong stage presence… In addition to the wonderfully designed carnival atmosphere, there is a fascinating expression for suffering and love, for beauty and a rich internal world”.

-" One of the most intriguing and interesting works…An atmosphere of a surrealistic carnival…The personal movement language charged with tension, and run between sharp motions and flow…the dancers interpretation is polished and in high quality… The beautiful costumes are full of imagination…"
+" One of the most intriguing and interesting works…An atmosphere of a surrealistic carnival…The personal movement language charged with tension, and run between sharp motions and flow…the dancers interpretation is polished and in high quality… The beautiful costumes are full of imagination…".

 “In Eyesaurus there are wonderful exciting moments… From the movement aspect, it is Dar’s best work.
 I loved the emotional depth of the dancers.
 It is an exciting work and very much worth seeing.”